Test Tube Aliens: Story

-However, in 2011 it is revealed that all the aliens are evil, even the 'good' aliens are evil.
-The true good aliens were the Test Tube Aliens X series aliens.
-The aliens wanted to be marketed in test tubes so that after they appear to be dead, they would be thrown into a bin, so that they could take over the rivers and seas.
-This was followed by the release of Test Tube Aliens: Pure Evil, with 6 Pure Evil aliens.

 The toy itself

 The package contains a test tube, a clear plastic cylinder of around 18 centimetres in height and 6 centimetres in diameter.
 The alien is contained within a white cocoon, or 'chrysalis', inside the cylinder.
 By adding water the cocoon erodes, revealing an infant alien.
 The alien's heart (represented by a series of coloured flashes from the head) begins to beat, and the alien is 'alive'.

 The alien must be fed for the first few days of its existence with 'Sloog', a white powder which is combined with water and poured into the test tube.
 After the feeding is complete, the alien will survive on plain tap water.

 In order to remain 'healthy', the alien must be kept in twelve hours of daylight, and twelve hours of darkness each day.
 If left too long in the light, the alien's heartbeat will speed up.
 If left too long in darkness, the alien's heartbeat will become staggered and sporadic.

 Similarly, the alien will detect if the water level is too high or low, and it will flash green (too high, drowning) or orange (too low, thirsty) to indicate this.

 Eventually, if the alien is not treated right, it will die and the toy becomes useless.
 Some have been recorded to survive seven to nine months in total.

 The alien will also interact with the Test Tube Aliens website, where users can induce the alien into a coma or panic mode.
 The alien's age and health can also be checked.
-Unfortunately the website is currently down rendering the toy useless.
+While the original website has been taken down, a functional, recreated version has been made available.